davi-cruz/davi-cruz.github.io/_i18n/en-US/_posts/2021-02-17-htb-academy.md

 ?>
 ```

-Connecting to local instance of MySQL using the obtained credentials, noticed that there was some users created and their password hashes, that could possibly be reused by one of the existing users of this box.
+Connecting to local instance of MySQL using the obtained credentials, noticed that there were some users created and their password hashes, that could possibly be reused by one of the existing users of this box.

 ```
 $ mysql -u root -p